 The SB 678 program has been successful in supporting probation departments' increased use of evidence-based practices and lowering the percentage of individuals returned to custody without negatively impacting public safety.
-Through the SB 678 performance-based funding mechanism, county probation departments have received over \$838 million since program inception, including allocations totaling \$109.3 million in fiscal year (FY) 2018-19.
+Through the SB 678 performance-based funding mechanism, county probation departments have received over \$950 million since program inception, including allocations totaling \$112.8 million in fiscal year (FY) 2019-20.

 Although recent criminal justice initiatives such as the 2011 Realignment legislation addressing public safety1 and Proposition 472 presented challenges in isolating and identifying the effects of SB 678, in each of the seven years since the start of the SB 678 program the state's overall revocation rate was lower than the original baseline rate of 7.9 percent.
 After the enactment of public safety realignment, the Judicial Council's Criminal Justice Services office began to collect outcome data on all supervised felony offenders (i.e., felony probation, postrelease community supervision, and mandatory supervision).
-The statewide return-to-prison rate for all of these felony supervision populations remained the same in 2018 as it was in 2017 (5.5 percent).